When it comes to improving your game, most golfers think it’s an equipment issue.

 The grip is crucial to your golf game as it’s the only thing that connects to your golf clubs.
 If you have the wrong hand placement, it can make it nearly impossible to properly release the golf club.

 Your hands also play a huge role in determining your shot shape.
 For example, a golfer who has a problem with a strong right-to-left ball flight (a hook) or left-to-right flight (slice) would be wise to first look at his grip before changing other parts of his swing.
+A correct grip is an instructor’s favorite golf tip.
 According to one poll of top 100 teachers, 81 percent said they started with a player’s grip when working with new students.

 Not to mention, the club face angle and club path are essential elements in a solid golf swing.
 The new ball flight laws tell us that face angle dictates where the ball starts and club path dictates the curve.
 So if your grip is off, it can make it very difficult to hit a certain type of golf shot.